XAUUSD Leverage and Margin Trade Explanation and Examples

 Definition of Trade Terms:

-Margin required: This is the amount of money your broker requires from you to open a position.
+Margin required: This is the amount of money your online broker requires from you to open/execute a position.
 It's denoted in percentages.
 Equity: This is the total sum of capital you've got on your XAUUSD account.

 Difference between Leverage Set by the Broker & Used Leverage

-If the set leverage option is 100:1, it means you can borrow upto $100 for every one dollar you have but you do not have to borrow all the $100 for every $1 you've you can decide to borrow 50:1 or 20:1.
-In this case even though the leverage option set 100:1 your used trading leverage will be the 50:1 or 20:1 that you've borrowed to make a trade.
+If the leverage option is set at 100:1, you're able to borrow as much as $100 for every dollar you have, but you don't need to borrow the full $100 for each $1: you could choose to borrow at 50:1 or 20:1.
+So, even if the leverage is set at 100:1, the actual leverage you use will be either the 50:1 or 20:1 that you decided to borrow for a trade.

 Example: